siwest/sfly_challenge/README.md

 The output of the Solution's top_x_simple_ltv_customers function is saved in output/output.txt in json format.
 The output contains a list of dictionary key-value pairs of the form {customer_id: ltv}.

+### Testing and Further Analysis

+A ipython notebook file named "Verification and Visualization with Pandas and Matplotlib.ipynb" independently calculates LTV for all customers, and shows results with mirror those of the Solution.py output.
+I've done this for testing purposes, but also to try out some visualizations.

 ### Performance: